Thinkorswim vs Interactive Brokers

 Day Trading

-Both thinkorswim and Interactive Brokers offer some really useful day-trading features.
+Both thinkorswim and Interactive Brokers have great day-trading capabilities.

-Short Positions: It’s possible to establish bearish trades at either firm.
-Interactive Brokers has a (hard-to-borrow) HTB list.
+Short Positions: You can place bearish trades at both, and Interactive Brokers has an HTB list.

 Winner: Interactive Brokers